Prashu7487/DHS-Documentation/dhs-docs/docs/setups/hadoop.md

 hdfs dfs -mkdir /user/<user-name>/{tmpuploads,uploads,processed}
 ```

+**Note:**

-**Note:** Make sure to upload datasets only to the tmpuploads folder.
-Access the dataset from the "Recently Uploaded Datasets" section on the FedClient for further use.
+- Upload datasets only to the tmpuploads folder.
-The uploads and processed directories should be used programmatically only.
-Otherwise, inconsistencies may occur, potentially resulting in internal failures.
+- The uploads and processed directories should be used programmatically only to avoid inconsistencies and internal failures.

-## Sample commands for further use-
+## 📝 Sample commands for further use-

 ```bash
 # these commands are for hadoop on wsl,change accordingly